jzfai/vue3-admin-ts/README.md

 cd vue3-admin-ts

 # install dependency(Recommend use pnpm)
-#you can run npm i -g pnpm to install it
+#you can run npm i -g pnpm@6.32.3 to install it
 pnpm

 # develop